Dr. Laurie Ailles

-The team is using primary patient-derived cultures and xenografts to gain a deep understanding of the epigenetic deregulation occurring in ccRCC, including identification of downstream effects on target genes and pathways and identification of small molecules with rapid clinical translational potential.
+The Ailles team uses primary patient-derived cultures and xenografts to study the epigenetic deregulation occurring in ccRCC.
+More specifically, they focus on identifying the downstream effects on target genes and pathways, and identifying small molecules with rapid clinical translational potential.

-- Assistant Professor, Dept. of Medical Biophysics, University of Toronto
+- Assistant Professor, Deptartment of Medical Biophysics, University of Toronto

 - Karamboulas C, Bruce J, Hope AJ, …, Ailles L. Patient-derived xenografts for prognostication and interrogation of precision medicine in head and neck squamous cell carcinoma patients.
 Cell Reports.
 2018; In press.